mokhayesh/aldin-accelerators/docs/data-genius/knowledge-files.md

 <figure markdown>
   ![](../_assets/knowledgefiles-part1.png){ .screenshot }
-  <figcaption>Load a knowledge pack, then **ask in natural language** (e.g., “What are my vacation days?”).
+  <figcaption>Load a knowledge pack, then **ask in natural language** (e.g., â€œWhat are my vacation days?â€).
 The assistant answers from your files and can export the response.</figcaption>
 </figure>

 ---